Najsr/Simple-Injection/README.md

 * Clone this repository
 * Compile as x86 or x64
-* Add a reference to Simple Injection.dll to your project
+* Add a reference to Simple-Injection.dll to your project

 ## Usage